avakar/limecc/README.md

 The limecc parser generator
 ===========================

-limecc is a lexer and parser generator similar to other tools like cyacc, bison and especially [lemon][1] from which limecc sources inspiration.
+limecc is a lexer and parser generator similar to other tools like yacc, bison and especially [lemon][1] from which limecc sources inspiration.
 Grammars are written in a language called Lime, which describes lexical tokens, grammar productions, and sematic actions.
 The generator produces C++ code for the corresponding lexer and parser.

 Installation
 ------------

-Since limecc is written in pure Python, you can just simply fetch it from PyPI.
+Since limecc is written in pure Python, you can simply fetch it from PyPI.

     easy_install limecc